 Historian of science, astronomer, engineer, editor

 Helen Meriwether Lewis began her early education in New York City, where her mother was a public school teacher, continuing her high school years at St. Catherine's School in Richmond, Virginia.
-She earned her A.B. from Radcliffe College in 1928 in government, but her interest in astronomy was stimulated by undergraduate work at the Harvard University Observatory, where she assisted Professor Willem Luyten in identifying white dwarf stars.
-Although she married Frederick W. Thomas shortly after her graduation from college and had one son, the marriage soon disintegrated.
-Needing to support herself, she worked for three years as secretary to Leon Campbell, who headed the American Association of Variable Star Observers (AAVSO), then affiliated with the Harvard Observatory.
+She earned her A.B. from Radcliffe College in 1928 in government, but her interest in astronomy was stimulated by undergraduate work at the Harvard Observatory, where she assisted Professor Willem Luyten in identifying white dwarf stars.
+She married Frederick M. Thomas shortly after her graduation from college and they had one son.
+The marriage ended and she found employment in many organizations.
+She worked for three years as secretary to Leon Campbell, who headed the American Association of Variable Star Observers (AAVSO), then affiliated with the Harvard Observatory.
 She joined the Observatory staff under the remarkable woman astronomer Cecelia Payne-Goposchkin.
-During the late 1930s she also began to work towards a Ph.D. in the history of science under Harvard professor George Sarton, preparing a thesis on the history of observations of variable stars from the second century B.C. to the nineteenth century A.D.
+During the late 1930s she also began to work towards a Ph.D. in the history of science under the supervision of Harvard professor George Sarton, preparing a thesis on the history of observations of variable stars from the second century B.C. to the nineteenth century A.D.
 For this, she studied both Latin and Arabic texts.
-At the beginning of World War II, her graduate work was interrupted by war work, and her degree was awarded only in 1948.
+At the beginning of World War II, her graduate work was interrupted by war work, and her degree was not awarded until 1948.

 Hoffleit, Dorritt “Eloge: Helen Meriwether Lewis Thomas, 21 August 1905-6 August 1997 [Obituary]” Isis 89: 316, 1998.